mrfoxie/mistrysiddh/content/en/talks/python-tutorial.md

 ## Data Types

-- String = " (quotes) or " " (quotation marks) e.g. 'Python' or "Python!"
+- String = " (quotes) or " " (quotation marks) e. g.
+'Python' or "Python!"
-- Float = decimal points `.` e.g. `34.546`
+- Float = decimal points `.` e. g. `34.546`
-- Int = integer value or whole number e.g. `564`
+- Int = integer value or whole number e. g. `564`
-- Concatenation = concatenation is used to add any 2 or more than 2 data either it may be string or float or int e.g. "hey my no. is " + 53 = hey my no. is 53
+- Concatenation = concatenation is used to add any 2 or more than 2 data either it may be string or float or int e. g. "hey my no. is " + 53 = hey my no. is 53

 ```python
 # example code